harry647/School-System-Management/README.md

 '''bash
   source venv/bin/activate

-3. Install dependencies: Install the required Python packages listed in requirements.txt:
+3. **Install dependencies**: Install the required Python packages listed in requirements.txt:
+'''bash
    pip install -r requirements.txt

 - Verify installation: Ensure all dependencies are installed correctly by checking the Python environment:
--If no errors occur, the core libraries are installed.
+- If no errors occur, the core libraries are installed.
 If errors arise, reinstall the dependencies or consult requirements.txt for specific versions.

-4. Prepare for configuration: The application requires a configuration file and database, which are not included in the repository for security reasons.
+4. **Prepare for configuration** : The application requires a configuration file and database, which are not included in the repository for security reasons.
 Proceed to the section to set these up.

-## Configuration
+**Configuration**
 1. Sensitive files (e.g., config.json, database) are not included in the repository.
 You must create and configure them manually.

 2. Create a config.json file in the project root (School-System-Management/).